scality/Zenko/docs/docsource/reference/apis/http_conformity.rst

 and the end times (not as an average between start and end).

-Because request headers and response headers can be specific to a particular Zenko API operation or set of operations, many such elements are common to all operations.
+Because request headers and response headers can be specific to a particular XDM   API operation or set of operations, many such elements are common to all operations.

-Request headers typically found in Zenko requests include Authorization, Content-Length, Content-Type, Date, and Host.
+Request headers typically found in XDM   requests include Authorization, Content-Length, Content-Type, Date, and Host.

 .. tabularcolumns:: lL